looten/yocto-qemu-playground/poky/documentation/ref-manual/tasks.rst

 ``do_bundle_initramfs``
 -----------------------

-Combines an :term:`Initramfs` image and kernel together to form a single image.
+Combines an initial RAM disk (initramfs) image and kernel together to form a single image.
+The :term:`CONFIG_INITRAMFS_SOURCE` variable has some more information about these types of images.

 .. _ref-tasks-rootfs: